johnj/centos-to8-upgrade/README.md

 So here is a HIGHLY EXPERIMENTAL and HIGHLY DANGEROUS script for doing an in-place/online upgrade to 8.

+Most of the testing has been done on 7-Server.
+For desktops, YMMV.

 Backups are your friend, it is entirely possible you will be left with a non-functioning and irrepairable system after this process finishes.